Frequently asked questions

 A. No. While collaborative research is highly valued in academia, the benefits of co-authorship at the high school level are limited.
 Writing is inherently a solitary activity, and it is most beneficial to engage in it on your own.

 • Q. Who is eligible for submission?
+Are undergraduates eligible?

 • Timeline